ai-mindset/ai-mindset.github.io/_posts/2025-10-21-TIL-hybrid-rag.md

 ## RAG Retrieval: The Key to Accurate AI Responses

+This post is based on a concise and informative video titled [Hybrid RAG](https://yewtu.be/watch?v=r0Dciuq0knU) from the IBM Technology YouTube channel.
+The video provides an excellent short introduction to what Hybrid RAG is.

 A RAG system's effectiveness depends largely on its retrieval strategy - how it fetches information to feed into an LLM.
 The process works by:
 1. Processing a user query
 2. Retrieving relevant chunks from a knowledge base